Posts

 Image

-Peak flow meters are an easy way to check on your asthma.
-Click on the colored "peak flow meters" at the beginning of this sentence, and it will take you to the Amazon website.
-It gives you a lot of different pictures of what peak flow meters look like.
+Peak flow meters are inexpensive and an easy way to check how your lungs are doing.
 A peak flow meter is a simple hand held device that helps you see how air moves in and out of your lungs.
 There are different zones on a peak flow meter ( red , yellow and green .)
 Green means go!
 Your asthma is under control and you can do whatever you want.
 Yellow means you are having problems, you may be having an asthma attack or getting sick.
-You should do whatever your doctor has prescribed, which often means using your rescue or emergency inhaler.
-You can sometimes increase your maintenance medication if you are getting sick.
+You should do whatever your doctor has prescribed, which often means using your reliever inhaler.
+Your doctor may tell you to take extra doses of your controller inhaler if you are getting sick.
 The red zone means get to the hospital-quick!
 Or you may need to call 911.
 Your doctor or nurse can set up your peak flow meter since the numbers are different for each person.
-They also have e
+They also have electronic peak flow meters which work really well.
+It depends on what your insurance will cover - either an electronic version o...

 "Just" an asthma attack

-I helped out with the Fight For Air walk on Saturday with our state American Lung Association chapter.
+I helped out with the Fight For Air walk on Saturday with our state American Lung Chapter.
 I had the chance to talk to a lot of people about their experiences with asthma.
 One woman told me about being in the hospital with a loved one, and seeing someone else come in who "just" had an asthma attack.
 Except that she was on a ventilator (it's the machine that breathes for you and keeps you alive) Does everyone know that "just" having an asthma attack can kill you ?
 In the U.S. every day, there are about 11 people that die from "just" having an asthma attack.
 That's right, with all the medication and doctors and hospitals, people are still dying of asthma attacks.
 Why is that?
 I'm not sure.
 There are about 40,000 people every day that have an asthma attack, about 5,000 people will need to go to the emergency room, about 1,000 people will be admitted to the hospital.
-And of course there are the 11 people every day that die.
-PLEASE kn
+And 11 people every day that die from asthma.
+PLEASE know...

 Different types of spacers